TIME TO READ: 2m 15s

 For us, outdoor spaces are to be used all year round and are best shared with friends and family.
 We embrace the seasonal changes by simply adapting the way with live outdoors.
 We laze on daybeds in the warmer months and snuggle on comfortable lounges as the temperatures drop.
 In summer, we’re sharing food amongst friends and dancing bare feet on the grass.
 In winter, we huddle around a fit pit with a glass of red wine and endless tales.

-Here, we speak with Myles Broad of Eckersley Garden Architecture to get his advice on how to make your outdoor space more social, even in the cooler months.
+Here, we speak with Myles Broad of Eckersley Garden Architecture to get his advice on how to make your outdoor space more social, so matter what the time of year.

 Keep your outdoor space simple